benber86/verifereum_ef_grant/README.md

 > These approaches, however, all have their own limitations which Verifereum aims to overcome while offering a unique new contributions.
 The main points on which Verifereum differentiates itself from existing solutions are:
 >
+> - **Compiler verification:** All current models target post-compilation bytecode rather than compilers.
+And while there have been a few attempts to formalize the semantics of Solidity (https://doi.org/10.1007/978-3-030-92124-8_23, . https://doi.org/10.1007/978-3-030-03592-1_13), the work remains lacunary.
+By contrast, Verifereum aims to be a framework with which both compilers and compiled code can be verified, leveraging the experience, community and knowledge gained from building CakeML, a fully verified compiler for the ML programming language.
+The first project built on Verifereum is a verified version of the Vyper compiler, with the view to support additional languages in the future.
+>
+> - **Decompilation into logic:** Verifereum will offer tooling to automatically decompile EVM bytecode programs, regardless of their original high level language, into logic to facilitate and automate verification (https://www.cl.cam.ac.uk/~mom22/decompilation/).
+There is currently nothing similar available for Ethereum applications.
+>
-> - Reliability: Verifereum uses HOL4 which is demonstrably more trustworthy than the frameworks used by currently available projects such as K, Dafny or Vale.
+> - **Reliability:** Verifereum uses HOL4 which is demonstrably more trustworthy than the frameworks used by currently available projects such as K, Dafny or Vale.
 HOL4 has been formally proven sound (https://www.cl.cam.ac.uk/~jrh13/papers/holhol.html, https://www.cst.cam.ac.uk/news/ramana-kumar-wins-acm-sigplan-doctoral-dissertation-award) and its trusted code base (the "kernel") is both extremely small and extensively reviewed.
 Furthermore, HOL4 can produce independently checkable proofs (in OpenTheory format).
 >
-> - Expressivity: Unlike K or Dafny which are based in first-order logic, HOL4 is based on higher order logic whose semantics are much more expressive (https://philpapers.org/rec/FARTSV).
+> - **Expressivity:** Unlike K or Dafny which are based in first-order logic, HOL4 is based on higher order logic whose semantics are much more expressive (https://philpapers.org/rec/FARTSV).
 This allows for more complex and comprehensive proofs, beyond simple assertions about a contract's expected behavior.
 >
-> - Depth: Because of the above, HOL4 can be used to prove arbitrarily complex functional correctness properties.
+> - **Depth:** Because of the above, HOL4 can be used to prove arbitrarily complex functional correctness properties.
->
-> - Compiler verification: All current models target post-compilation bytecode rather than compilers.
-And while there have been a few attempts to formalize the semantics of Solidity (https://doi.org/10.1007/978-3-030-92124-8_23, . https://doi.org/10.1007/978-3-030-03592-1_13), the work remains lacunary.
-By contrast, Verifereum aims to be a framework with which both compilers and compiled code can be verified, leveraging the experience, community and knowledge gained from building CakeML, a fully verified compiler for the ML programming language.
-The first project built on Verifereum is a verified version of the Vyper compiler, with the view to support additional languages in the future.
->
-> - Decompilation into logic: Verifereum will offer tooling to automatically decompile EVM bytecode programs, regardless of their original high level language, into logic to facilitate and automate verification (https://www.cl.cam.ac.uk/~mom22/decompilation/)